Philranti/SizweProjects/README.md

 # SizweProjects
 new read
-This is edited Read Me
+This is edited Read Me as Phil